Max Muncy Player Props: Dodgers vs. Athletics

 Max Muncy At The Plate

-- Among qualifying hitters in MLB action, he ranks 144th in batting average, 78th in on-base percentage, and 28th in slugging.
+- Among qualified hitters, he ranks 144th in batting average, while his on-base percentage ranks 82nd and he is 34th in slugging.

-- In 48.3% of his 87 games this season, Muncy has picked up at least one hit.
-He's also had 15 multi-hit games.
+- Muncy has picked up a hit in 47.7% of his 88 games this year, with multiple hits in 17.0% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.